 Pork “cutout” is the approximate value of a hog calculated using the prices paid for wholesale cuts of pork.
-The values, or cuts, used to calculate the pork cutout include the loin, butt, picnic, rib, ham, and belly.
+There are six main primal cuts of pork: the loin, butt/shoulder, picnic, rib, ham, and belly.

 Pork Cutout futures will have spot month position limits of 350 contracts net long or short as of the close of trading on the fifth business day of the contract month.
 Single month position limits will be 1,000 contracts net long or short and a reportable level of 25 contracts.

-As the world’s leading and most diverse derivatives marketplace, CME Group is where the world comes to manage risk.
+As the world’s leading derivatives marketplace, CME Group is where the world comes to manage risk.
 Comprised of four exchanges - CME, CBOT, NYMEX and COMEX - we offer the widest range of global benchmark products across all major asset classes, helping businesses everywhere mitigate the myriad of risks they face in today's uncertain global economy.

 Follow us for global economic and financial news.